cardano-scaling/hydra/security/RFP.md

 FIXME: split the RFP or give the option to respond partially.
 Ask for a detailed estimation of each of the tasks so that we may choose to not ask for everything.

-### Hydra Head v1 Formal Specification is consistent with the original publication
+### Coordinated Hydra Head V1 specification is consistent with the original publication

 The Hydra Head v1 specification describes Coordinated Hydra Head V1 Protocol.